jxxcarlson/blockParser/README.md

     ```elm
     render : Tree AugmentedBlock -> OutputLanguage
     ```
     As an example, HTML can be the output language.
+It could also be `Html Msg`, a logical choice for an Elm-based GUI editor.
+Or perhaps LaTeX.

 3. For now, we treat only the first component of this pipeline.